Bowel surgery

 On the day

 You’ll have bowel resection surgery under general anaesthesia, which means you’ll be asleep during your operation.
 Your hospital team will give you instructions about when to stop eating and drinking before your anaesthetic.
-You may be given a carbohydrate-rich drink to have the night before your surgery and again a few hours beforehand.

 When you come into hospital, one of the team will talk you through what will happen and answer any questions.
 They’ll check that you’re well and still happy to go ahead.
 They may give you some compression stockings to wear and also give you an injection of an anti-clotting medicine called heparin.
-This helps to prevent blood clots forming in the veins in your legs.
+This will help to prevent blood clots forming in the veins in your legs.
 You may also have an antibiotic injection before your operation to reduce your risk of infection.

 Bowel surgery